benbalter/Infinite-Scroll/readme.txt

 *   Works on 80% of wordpress themes, with little or no configuration.
 *   Hackable source code to modify the behavior.
 *   Tested back to 2.3, but probably works on earlier versions.
+*   Requires no (hopefully) template hacking, only a knowledge of CSS selectors.

 Full information on [infinite-scroll.com](http://www.infinite-scroll.com)